Marcosfitzsimons/space-tourism-website/README.md

 ### What I learned

-Accesibility:
+#### Accesibility:

+- aria-hidden ---> removes that element and all of its children from the accessibility tree.
+(NavLinks numbers - SectionTitle numbers)
-Attribute arial-selected on buttons, indicates the current "selected" tab
+- aria-selected attribute ---> to indicates the current "selected" tab
+- sr-only ---> to hide an element visually without hiding it from screen readers

 Switch between each page with React Router DOM v6.3